 Mediation in the Middle District

-This court has established a program of voluntary mediation to assist litigants in resolving their disputes prior to trial.
-The court stresses that mediation is completely voluntary and confidential, and confidentiality is strictly enforced.
+This Court has established a program of mandatory mediation to assist litigants in resolving their disputes prior to trial.
+The Court stresses that mediation is confidential, and confidentiality is strictly enforced.

 Benefits of Mediation

-The court encourages litigants to consider the salutary benefits of resolving at an early stage their dispute through voluntary mediation.
-Mediation is a process of confidential negotiation through which parties may often achieve results which could not be gained through submission of their case to a jury.
+Mediation offers the salutary benefits of assisting the parties to resolve their dispute at an early stage.
+Mediation is a process of confidential negotiation through which parties may often achieve results that could not be gained through submission of their case to a jury.
 Successful mediation saves the substantial time and expense involved with a trial.
 Successful mediation allows parties to alleviate the risk of trial and, at the same time, permits the parties to play an active role in the final decision about their case.

 Mediation Process